tom-seddon/b2/doc/Overview.md

 the ROM image.
 You can load a file off disk, or choose one of the various standard ROMs that are supplied with the emulator.

+Use the `Type` option in the `...` menu for the OS ROM to select the OS ROM type.
+The options available are:

+- `16 KB` - ordinary ROM, 16 KB or smaller (smaller ROMs will be loaded at the top of the region)
+- `Master Compact (64 KB)` - Master Compact ROM, 64 KB (65,536 bytes)
+  exactly, containing OS ROM and sideways RAM banks 13-15.
+This will work with a ROM dump from a genuine Master Compact ROM
+- `MegaROM (128 KB)` - Master 128 ROM, 128 KB (131,072 bytes) exactly,
+  containing OS ROM and sideways ROM banks 9-15.
+This will work with a ROM dump from a genuine Master 128 ROM
+- `Multi-OS (512 KB)` - Multi-OS ROM, 512 KB (524,288 bytes) exactly,
+  containing 4 sets of MegaROM contents.
+There are 4 such options, corresponding to which particular bank you want to use.
+This will work with a ROM dump from one of the commonly-available modern OS ROM switchers

+If using one of the larger ROM types (64 KB, 128 KB, 512 KB), some sideways ROM banks will become hidden, as their contents are part of the OS ROM and can't be configured separately.

-Use the `Type` option in the `...` menu to select the ROM mapper type, necessary if the ROM is larger than 16 KB.
+Use the `Type` option in the `...` menu for a sideways ROM to select the sideways ROM mapper type, necessary if a sideways ROM is larger than 16 KB.
 The following options are available, each listed with a (non-exhaustive) selection of a few ROMs that require that type.

 - `16 KB` - ordinary ROM, 16 KB or smaller
 - `Inter-Word (32 KB)` - Computer Concepts Inter-Word, AMX Design,